 “We started to go down the next aisle,” Emily chimes in.
 “Then, she grabbed our attention once more and said, ‘Hey, I just really feel like I’m supposed to tell you guys to never give up.’
 Well, that sent chills up our spines.”
 Emily pauses, reliving the moment.

-Login to read the rest.
+Login to read the complete article.